Content Marketing 11 min read

 How you can optimize for this

-Providing detailed information such as part numbers for every product your company offers or creating content that details every benefit your service provides can result in many different pages for a website.
+Providing detailed information such as part numbers for every product your company offers or creating SEO-friendly content that details every benefit your service provides can result in many different pages for a website.
 SEOs for B2Bs must ensure their websites follow all of the SEO fundamentals and be fully crawlable so every available URL (and product) can be properly indexed.

 For B2Bs, creating a well-designed and easy-to-use business website can be just as important as the content itself in driving SEO – which leads us to our next point.